-The Gaggia 14101 Classic Espresso Machine is the lowest price espresso machine on this list, but still offers a great list of features for intermediate brewers.
+The Gaggia RI9380/46 Classic Pro Espresso Machine is an affordable espresso machine, but still offers a great list of features for intermediate brewers.

-The Classic weighs 21 lbs and measures 25” x 13” x 12” inches and is the second largest option on this list.
+The Classic weighs 210lbs and measures 9.5″ x 8″ x 14.2″ inches and is the second largest option on this list.
 While on the heavier side, it is narrow and stylishly minimalist in appearance.

 This is a quick and snappy machine.
 It offers a 17-1/2-bar pressure pump (more than you’ll ever need) with a high-voltage boiler and a three-way solenoid valve, which releases the pressure from the grouphead immediately once an espresso pull is completed.
 This allows the portafilter to be removed and the next shot to be prepared instantly; ideal if you are brewing for more than just yourself.

 Both the grouphead and the portafilter are made of heavy-duty, marine-grade brass with chrome plating, ensuring that the temperature generated during the brewing process remains stable.
 I think this is a pretty cool design feature and attention to detail that I really appreciate.

 The rest of the espresso machine’s features include: a combined frother and hot-water dispenser, a cup warmer, which lets you leave your cup here for several minutes without worrying that your cup might get cold, single and double-shot stainless-steel filter basket, a coffee tamper and 7-gram measuring scoop, and a 72 oz removable water tank, which makes refilling the espresso machine easy.